NomisIV/website/src/blog/2021-08-23-my-battlestation-part-1.md

 I don't really have any praise for it, which I guess is quite a good compiment to a mouse.
-I do wish it was possible to take it apart, and that the plastic piceses of it didn't creak when I push them.
+I do wish it was possible to take it apart, and that the plastic pieces of it didn't creak when I push them.
 But like, it works, so...

 ## Headset